wassname/repeng/README.md

 - Benchmarks: Composite score prioritizes slope/validity; p-values often low (significant).

 For full details, see notebooks (e.g., performance_tests_reprpo_layers.ipynb) and research_journal_mjc.md.

+### Custom ReprPO Loss Details
+The loss in `losses.py` (e.g., `compute_reprpo_nll_margin_loss`) is designed for one-step gradient/curvature sampling on paired pos/neg examples, not full training.
+It combines:
+- **Separation Term**: Maximizes the L2 norm of (positive - negative) hidden state differences to isolate the target concept.
+- **Coherence Margin**: Defines a bounded region where the NLL of the preferred (positive) completion is no worse than a baseline (detached average logprob of positive labels).
+Deviations outside this region are penalized quadratically.
+A 0.99 scaling on the baseline positions the computation just inside the boundary, ensuring both terms contribute to gradients.

+This creates steeper, more informative gradients for steering, inspired by SimPO/DPO margins but focused on internal state coherence rather than direct pos/neg comparison.

+See also the repo for training with losses like this https://github.com/wassname/repr-preference-optimization

 ## Notice